paulhontz/saint/Associations.md

     class Pages
         saint.model Model::Page
         saint.is_tree
     end
+{:lang='ruby'}

 Options
 ---

 ###column

-Saint will use all non ID columns when rendering association UI.
+When rendering association UI, Saint will display only first non-id column of remote model.

-You can use #column inside block to instruct Saint about what columns to include and how to render them.
+Use `column` inside block to instruct Saint about what columns to include and how to render them.

 The syntax is same as when defining Saint columns by `saint.column`

-*Example:* display only name and email when rendering authors assoc UI
+*Example:* display name and email when rendering authors assoc UI

     class Pages
         saint.belongs_to :author, Model::Author do